dr-yst/org-x/dev-docs/progress.md

 - ⬜ Implementation of file monitoring functionality
 - 🔄 Enhancement of content extraction for complex org-mode elements
 - 🔄 Implementation of settings management and persistence
+- 🔄 Implementation of server-side filtering, sorting, and grouping functionality

 ### Frontend Development
 - 🔄 Implementation of headline list view component